saisandeepvaddi/ten-hands/README.md

 # Downloads

 Official Builds coming soon....

-# How to build yourself?

-For now, please use electron app which has best support.
+For now, check the `Steps to build` section below to build yourself.

-### Steps to build:
+### Steps to build

 1. Install dependencies (Use yarn because I used workspaces).
+   - `yarn install`.
+Only in parent folder.
+Do not have to install inside any directories.
 2. Currently, build scripts available for Desktop App and CLI.
-Web App build will be added soon.
    - To build Desktop App - `yarn build:desktop`
    - To build CLI App - `yarn build:cli`
 3. Releases will be available in `dist` folder.

 #### CLI

 1. Use `npm link` to use cli app.
 (Here use npm instead of yarn.
-For some reason yarn link did not work for me)
+For some reason yarn link did not work for me).
+(I will publish to npm soon).
-2. Can be run as `ten-hands`.
+2. Run as `ten-hands`.

-#### Web App (Not straightforward/discouraged currently)

-1. Install dependencies (Use yarn)
-2. `cd ./ui && yarn build:browser` - build ui for browser
-3. `cd ./app`.
-Uncomment line 26 `// startServer()`.
-Desktop app calls this one automatically to start server.
-4. `cd ./app && yarn build`
-5. Build will be in `./app/build` folder.
-Start Server using `node ./app/build/server/index.js`.
-6. Use UI with a static server or directly.

 ### Configuration